Adaptive Cholesky Gaussian Processes: Methodology

-\kschg{To arrive at the lower bound on the log-determinant, we need} an argument about how fast the average posterior variance could decrease which is governed by the correlation between inputs.
-The variable $\rho_D$ measures the average correlation, and we show in \cref{thm:log_det_lower_bound} in the appendix that this overestimates the decrease per step with high probability.
+To arrive at the lower bound on the log-determinant, we need an expression for how fast the average posterior variance could decrease which is governed by the covariance between inputs.
+The variable $\rho_D$ measures the average covariance, and we show in \cref{thm:log_det_lower_bound} in the appendix that this overestimates the decrease per step with high probability.
 Since the decrease cannot exceed $\sigma^2$, we introduce $\psi_D$ to denote the step which would cross this threshold.

-\kscmt{Define $\lfloor\cdot\rfloor$.} Both bounds collapse to the exact solution when $\tzero=N$.
-The bounds are close when the average correlation between inputs, $\rho_D$, is small.
-This occurs for example when the average variance is close to $\sigma^2$ since the variance is an upper bound to the correlation, an example being shown in \cref{fig:visualization}. \kscmt{I don't follow how the figure shows this.} Another case where $\rho_D$ is small is when points are not correlated to begin with.
+where variables with a tilde refer to a preceding estimate, that is, exchanging the indices $M$ for $M-\blocksize$ and $\tzero$ for $\tzero-\blocksize$. \kscmt{Instead of $\psi_D$, could we use something like $N_{\sigma^2}$, $n_{\sigma^2}$ or $n_\rho$?} Both bounds collapse to the exact solution when $\tzero=N$.
+The bounds are close when the average covariance between inputs, $\rho_D$, is small.
+This occurs for example when the average variance is close to $\sigma^2$ since the variance is an upper bound to the covariance.
+Another case where $\rho_D$ is small is when points are not correlated to begin with.